 Technology and software are the great equalizers, and you should ask the seller how they leverage technology and systems to successfully grow revenues and profits.
 Businesses that lag in this area can be left behind, and more technology-savvy businesses can leapfrog their competition and stand out in a sea of businesses.

 Owning a business is akin to owning an investment that has the potential to grow over time if properly managed.
 But don't invest with the aim of exiting soon.
 You need to think long-term.
 If you're only in it for short-term gains, you may lose money.
 According to BizBuySell, most businesses are sold at a 10 percent discount to their asking price, but that may not be sufficient to offset the downside impact of exiting too soon.

 When buying a business, it is important to deal directly with the seller.
 Otherwise, you will waste valuable time and resources negotiating with a surrogate who can't even negotiate the sale terms.
 To save time and effort, ask to speak with a decision-maker right off the bat before delving deeper into contract negotiation.

 8. Do I Need An Advisor?

 The sale value will determine whether or not you need a business broker to help close the deal.
 Keep in mind that most of the time a seller will be working with a broker to get the most value from the sale, but that shouldn’t keep you from hiring your own advisor to help facilitate a good deal for yourself.

-A good business broker can help with business valuation, deal negotiation and drafting sales agreements.
+A good business broker can help with a business valuation, deal negotiation, and drafting sales agreements.
 If you work with a brokerage firm like Raincatcher, you will be assigned a team of experts who will guide you through the entire buying process, help you find and connect with companies that fit your investment needs, and more importantly, help you negotiate good contract terms.
 Contact our team now for a free consultation and other perks.